 The star’s estimated age is only 3.2 million years.
 Even though it is very young, Naos has evolved quickly due to its high mass and will not have a very long life.
-When it comes to the end of its lifecycle, it will explode as a supernova.
+When it comes to the end of its lifecycle, it will go out as a supernova.

 Naos is classified as a suspected variable star of the Alpha Cygni type.
 Named after Deneb, Alpha Cygni, these stars are typically class A or B supergiants whose brightness varies by 0.1 magnitudes due to non-radial pulsations of their surfaces.
 (Some parts of their surfaces are expanding while others contract.)
 The Simbad database lists Naos as a BY Draconis-type variable, a star whose brightness varies by less than 0.5 magnitudes due to starspots coupled with the effect of rotation.